prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 *10.* Click *Save*.

-Your GameSparks game is now configured to use your newly-created Facebook application: you’re setup to authenticate your players via Facebook, and the GameSparks platform can access their profile to drive its social features.
+Your GameSparks game is now configured to use your newly-created Facebook application: you’re set up to authenticate your players via Facebook, and the GameSparks platform can access their profile to drive its social features.

 ## Authenticating a Player Using their Facebook Account